Dismay over Breonna Taylor spills into America’s streets

 A grand jury returned three charges of wanton endangerment Wednesday against fired Officer Brett Hankison over shooting into a home next to Taylor’s with people inside.

-Hundreds of demonstrators chanted Taylor’s name and marched in cities including New York, Washington, D.C., Philadelphia, Las Vegas and Portland, Oregon.
-People gathered in downtown Chicago’s Millennium Park, chanting demands for justice as drivers on Michigan Avenue honked their horns.
-Police in Atlanta unleashed chemical agents and made arrests after some protesters tried to climb on a SWAT vehicle.
-In Wisconsin, peaceful marchers blocked traffic on an interstate and spoke about Taylor on the steps of the state Capitol.
+Hundreds of demonstrators chanted Taylor’s name and marched in cities like New York, Washington, D.C., Philadelphia and Las Vegas.
+People gathered in downtown Chicago’s Millennium Park, chanting demands for justice as passing drivers on Michigan Avenue honked their horns.
+Authorities unleashed chemical agents on some protesters after they tried to climb on a SWAT vehicle in Atlanta and others were arrested.

+While protests in Louisville had been largely peaceful, scuffles broke out between police and protesters and some people were arrested before the two officers were shot while investigating reports of gunfire Wednesday night.

-Nearly 100 people were arrested in Louisville, police said, after what had been peaceful protests.
-Police said vehicles were damaged, fires were set in garbage cans and several stores were looted.
-Two officers were shot, and Interim Police Chief Robert Schroeder said both are expected to recover.
-One was undergoing surgery.
-Schroeder said a suspect was in custody, offering no details about whether that person was participating in the protests.
+Interim Police Chief Robert Schroeder said a suspect was in custody but did not offer details about whether that person was participating in the protests.
+He says both officers are expected to recover, and one was undergoing surgery.

 Taylor’s case has exposed the wide gulf between public opinion on justice for those who kill Black Americans and the laws under which those officers are charged, which regularly favor police and do not often result in steep criminal accusations.

 Carmen Jones has protested in downtown Louisville every day for nearly three months.
-She said she feels despair after the grand jury’s decision and doesn’t know what’s coming.
+She said she felt despair after the grand jury’s decision and didn’t know what was next.

 “We’re tired of being hashtags.
 We’re tired of paying for history in our blood and our bodies and being told to respond to this violence and aggression with peace,” she said.
 “We did it the Martin way for the entire summer, and it got us nowhere.
 Maybe it’s time to do things the Malcolm way.”

-Jones said she still hopes their demonstrations will lead to systemwide change in the U.S., but the decision in Taylor’s case makes her feel like her life doesn’t matter in America.
+Jones said her remaining hope was that their demonstration would cause systemwide change in the U.S. But the decision in Taylor’s case made her feel like her life doesn’t matter in America.

 Along with George Floyd, a Black man killed by police in Minneapolis in May, Taylor’s name became a rallying cry during nationwide protests that called attention to entrenched racism and demanded police reform.
-Her image is painted on streets, emblazoned on protest signs and silk-screened on T-shirts worn by celebrities.
+Taylor’s image has been painted on streets, emblazoned on protest signs and silk-screened on T-shirts worn by celebrities.

 The FBI is still investigating potential violations of federal law in connection with the raid at Taylor’s home on March 13.

-After the announcement, Ben Crump, a lawyer for Taylor’s family, denounced the decision as “outrageous and offensive.”
+After the announcement in Kentucky, Ben Crump, a lawyer for Taylor’s family, denounced the decision as “outrageous and offensive.”
 Protesters shouting, “No justice, no peace!” took to the streets, while others sat quietly and wept.

 Morgan Julianna Lee, a high school student in Charlotte, North Carolina, watched the announcement at home.